Basis-Theory/docs/source/includes/expressions/_masks.md

 # Masks

-Masks allow to format original data to create a partial view of it without leaking sensitive data.
+Masks allow you to reformat token data into a non-sensitive representation that can be safely exposed.
 For example, if the original credit card number was `4242-4242-4242-4242`, a common mask pattern is to only show the last 4 digits, such as `XXXX-XXXX-XXXX-4242`.

 When [creating a token](/#tokens-create-token), the mask can be specified within the request.
 You are able to reference the `data` property within an [object](#language-objects) expression -